Fire plan would cut 2.4 million New Jersey Pinelands trees

 “In order to save the forest, they have to cut down the forest,” said Jeff Tittel, the retired former director of the New Jersey Sierra Club, calling the plan “shameful” and “Orwellian.”

 Pinelands Commissioner Mark Lohbauer voted against the plan, calling it ill-advised on many levels.
-He says it could harm rare snakes, and adds that he has researched forestry tactics from western states and believes they are ineffective in preventing large wildfires.
+He says it could harm rare snakes, and adds that he has researched forestry tactics from western states and believes that tree-thinning is ineffective in preventing large wildfires.

 “We are in an era of climate change; it’s incumbent on us to do our utmost to preserve these trees that are sequestering carbon,” he said.
 “If we don’t have an absolutely essential reason for cutting down trees, we shouldn’t do it.”